PDF at small $x$ in the non-perturbative region: PDF due to parton splitting

-The above result about the number of partons in a given generation can be written in terms of a continuous parton density function.
+However, let us return to the result $N_n = (1\!-\!w) (2w)^n$, which describes the average number of partons in the $n$-th generation.
+In fact, it can be formulated in terms of a continuous parton density function.
 For this purpose we use the relation